 Ectopic pregnancy symptoms

-Symptoms include one or more of the following.
+Ectopic pregnancy symptoms include one or more of the following.

 - Pain on one side of the lower tummy (abdomen).
 It may develop sharply, or may slowly get worse over several days.
 It can become severe.